-Cumulative Layout Shift – Overview of 2021 Google Ranking Factor
+Understanding & Optimizing Cumulative Layout Shift (CLS)

-Cumulative Layout Shift (CLS) is a Google metric that measures a user experience event and became a ranking factor in 2021.
+Cumulative Layout Shift (CLS) is a Google Core Web Vitals metric that measures a user experience event.

-That means it’s important to understand what CLS is and how to optimize for it.
+CLS became a ranking factor in 2021 and that means it’s important to understand what it is and how to optimize for it.

-What is Cumulative Layout Shift?
+What Is Cumulative Layout Shift?

-CLS is the unexpected shifting of webpage elements while the page is still downloading.
+CLS is the unexpected shifting of webpage elements on a page while a user is scrolling or interacting on the page

 The kinds of elements that tend to cause shift are fonts, images, videos, contact forms, buttons, and other kinds of content.

 Minimizing CLS is important because pages that shift around can cause a poor user experience.

-A poor CLS score is indicative of coding issues that can be solved.
+A poor CLS score (below > 0.1 ) is indicative of coding issues that can be solved.

-According to Google, there are five reasons why Cumulative Layout Shift happens:
+There are four reasons why Cumulative Layout Shift happens:

 - Images without dimensions.